Encentivize/encentivize-store-api-documents/README.md

 	    "reference":"uniqueMemberReference", // This is the unique identifier for the recipient so that the request can be tied back to your system
 	    "displayName": "displayName that will go into comms", // The display name for the member, this will often be used in communications
 	    "primaryMobile" : "082 555 5555", // The primary mobile phone number for the member, this is where sms's with the voucher codes will be sent
-	    "primaryEmail" : "testUser@seeSayDo.co.za", // The primary email address for the member, this is where emails with the voucher codes will be sent
+	    "primaryEmail" : "testUser@company.co.za", // The primary email address for the member, this is where emails with the voucher codes will be sent
 	    "someCustomField1" : true, // You can also include any extra properties about the member that relate to the transaction in the standard JSON format
 	    "moreCustomFields" : "asd"
 	  }